jpbecotte/bridge-agreements/conventions/lebensohl.md

 # Lebensohl

 Lebensohl is a contract bridge convention used by responder after an opponent's overcall of a one notrump (1NT) opening bid in order to compete further in the auction without necessarily committing the partnership to game.
-Lebensohl can also be used after opponents' weak-two bids and in responding to a reverse by partner. -- this is misleading.
-We should not say IT CAN or what others play.
-This text must say what we do play...
+Lebensohl is also used after opponents' weak-two bids and in responding to a reverse by partner.

 ## After an overcall of a 1NT opening
 Lebensohl can be initiated by responder after partner has opened 1NT and right hand opponent (RHO) has overcalled with a suit bid at the two level: